top of page

 Expedition Bigfoot!: The Sasquatch Museum photo personal collection

 Worth the Stop...
-Expedition Bigfoot!: The Sasquatch Museum in Cherry Log, about six miles south of Blue Ridge, provides visitors with an in-depth look at various Bigfoot fact-finding missions through interactive exhibits that include possible sounds from the creature and multiple artifacts found in the areas.
-The museum houses the largest permanent display of footprint casts as well.
+Expedition: Bigfoot in Cherry Log, located about six miles south of Blue Ridge, offers visitors an in-depth look at various Bigfoot fact-finding missions through interactive exhibits that include possible sounds from the creature and multiple artifacts found in the area.
+The museum also houses the largest permanent display of footprint casts.

 Statue of William C. Whitner, the engineer behind Anderson's nickname, "The Electric City" photo personal collection